 Can a homewatch company be licensed in the State of Florida?

 Can a homewatch company be licensed in the State of Florida?
-The answer to that question is both yes and no at the same time.
-I didn’t write by, I wrote in the State of Florida.
-Here is what I mean by that.
+The answer to that question can be yes or no depending on who you ask.
+My answer is “No”.
+I’ll explain why and I’ll also offer some suggestions of what you can do in lieu of a license.
 The Homewatch (or Home Watch) industry is not regulated by the state of Florida and the Department of Business & Professional Regulation (DBPR) as are real estate brokers, mortgage brokers, appraisers, and general contractors.
 That means that anyone could potentially start a homewatch company without any regulation, insurance, etc. Unfortunately that is exactly what happens many times.

 First off, once you properly and legitimately setup and start your business, your business will be registered with the Florida Division of Corporations.
 Be sure to keep your business in ‘active’ status.
 This is completed by you as the business owner paying an annual fee and filing your annual report each year.
 When you file your annual report, you will be given the opportunity to update all your current business contact info, board of directors info, etc. This to me is very important; because you are letting the public know who you and your business are and that you are not hiding behind some ‘made up fly by night operation’.